KhavKivar/Ordersapp/README.md

 # OrderSapp Bot

-OrderSapp is a WhatsApp bot for small stores to share product prices and take simple orders through chat.
+OrderSapp is a WhatsApp bot for small stores to share product prices and take simple orders through chat, integrated with AI and built with LangGraph.

 ## Requirements
 - Node.js 18+